 If you are my client and are working on choosing a location, here are some of my favorite things to look for to get the images you’ve been swooning over:

-•Trees: Willow trees, trees in bloom especially in the spring, trees where the leaves are a little translucent so the sun can shine through
+•Trees: Willow trees, trees in bloom especially in the spring or loaded with color in the fall.
+Trees where the leaves are a little translucent so the sun can shine through are what we want.
+I’m also a sucker for low hanging branches.

 •Cobblestone: If you are lucky enough to have access to a cobblestone path or driveway, please . . . let’s go there!